BeiersdorfResearch/digital_lookalikes/README.md

 When doing so some errors were raised by the program showing that some blobs could not be found.
 Meaning that if I filter to exactly the amount of selfies I need and try to download them I will most likely end up with less than `3` selfies per user for a number of users.

+#### Current workaround

 I managed to find a way that would filter out all the broken blobs, but it takes too long to do so for all the selfies we can obtain from the DataLake.Therefore, to circumvent that, I decided to modify the steps above and:
 - Take the 2 latest selfies for each user.
 - Sample 5 other random selfies from them.

-Then filter out the broken blobs from those and download what is left.
+Then filter out the broken blobs from those, make sure we only include `1 latest` selfie, and 2 `random selfies` from all users, and download what is left.

 With that we get `127` users who from the 2 latest selfies only have 1 existing blob (non have zero), and 13 users who have `< 2` existing blobs out of the 5 sampled from at the beginning.
 This means that with the current procedure these 31 users will not be considered as they have too few selfies for the analysis (total of 3 is needed).